Board members

 the Doctor of Dental Surgery (D.D.S.) degree.
 He obtained the Doctor of Medicine (M.D.) degree from New York Medical College in Valhalla in 1995 and then completed 3 years of residency training in General Surgery at the University of Medicine and Dentistry of New Jersey while also obtaining his medical license in the State of Pennsylvania.
 Dr. Johnson then trained in

-From 1990 to 1992, Dr. Johnson served as Assistant Professor in the Faculty of Dentistry at the University of Toronto, where he was responsible for the Northern Outreach Dental Program as well as teaching and supervising dental students for The University of Toronto and University of Western Ontario.
+Oral and Maxillofacial Surgery at Harvard School of Dental Medicine and the Massachusetts General Hospital in Boston, MA, graduating in 2001.From 1990 to 1992, Dr. Johnson served as Assistant Professor in the Faculty of Dentistry at the University of Toronto, where he was responsible for the Northern Outreach Dental Program as well as teaching and supervising dental students for The University of Toronto and University of Western Ontario.
 Dr. Johnson also served as Dental Surgeon-in-Chief at the Moose Factory General Hospital during this period.
 He has been in private practice in Ottawa since 2001 and also serves as a member of the Faculty of Dentistry’s Admissions Committee at McGill

-Dr. Johnson is a past member of the Mcgill university Board of Governors.
+University.
+Dr. Johnson is an active member of the American Board of Oral & Maxillofacial Surgeons and the Canadian Association of Oral and Maxillofacial Surgeons.Dr.
+Johnson is a past member of the Mcgill university Board of Governors.
 He has also recently been appointed by the Government of the Bahamas where he is from as His Excellency, The Bahamian Ambassador to the Federative Republic of Brazil.

-• Ruben Reid
+Ruben Reid

 Ruben Reid has worked in the information technology sector for more than 20 years.
 He also shares a passion for helping the city’s youth excel at whatever they undertake.
 Ruben was an enthusiastic soccer coach and is a long-time supporter of Plan Canada’s “Because I am a Girl” program.
 Having grown up in Little Burgundy, he understands the importance of mentoring youth and guiding them as they make crucial life decisions.
 He is a dedicated volunteer and Board member of the Montreal Community Cares Foundation which gives him the opportunity to make a difference in the lives of our city’s youth.

-• Paul Donovan
+Paul Donovan

 Mr. Donovan was the President of Loyola since 2015 to 2020.
 Prior to being President, he served as Principal of Loyola from 2005 until 2014.
 Before becoming Principal, he was Vice-Principal of Academics (2003 – 2005) and a faculty member, teaching a number of subjects, including Religion, Philosophy and English.
 Mr. Donovan, currently on sabbatical, has been at Loyola since 1993.

-• Earl Davis
+Earl Davis

 Co-Founder | Steering Committee

-·Earl Davis joined BMO Global Asset Management in 2020 and brings over 25 years of fixed income experience
+- Earl Davis joined BMO Global Asset Management in 2020 and brings over 25 years of fixed income experience.

-.Prior to joining BMO, Earl led an investment division responsible for managing over $85 billion of fixed income assets at a best-in-class pension organization where he had oversight over the provincial, nominal, inflation and global bond market portfolios.
+- Prior to joining BMO, Earl led an investment division responsible for managing over $85 billion of fixed income assets at a best-in-class pension organization where he had oversight over the provincial, nominal, inflation and global bond market portfolios.
 Notably, he worked closely with the risk management division to rewrite the repo, leverage and liquidity policies and procedures following the GFC.

-• Joel Anthony
+Joel Anthony

-• General Manager of the Montreal Allliance
+- General Manager of the Montreal Allliance

-• A Canadian former professional basketball player
+- A Canadian former professional basketball player

-• He played for the Miami Heat, Boston Celtics, Detroit Pistons, and San Antonio Spurs NBA.
+- He played for the Miami Heat, Boston Celtics, Detroit Pistons, and San Antonio Spurs NBA.

-• He won two championships with the Heat in 2012 and 2013.
+- He won two championships with the Heat in 2012 and 2013.

-• Graduated from the University of Nevada-Las Vegas in 2007
+- Graduated from the University of Nevada-Las Vegas in 2007

-• Long-time Honorary Board Member
+- Long-time Honorary Board Member

-• Bruce Hills
+Bruce Hills

 (Honorary Board Member)

-• Just For Laughs’ President Bruce Hills has been a driving force behind the world’s biggest comedy festival and most prestigious comedy brand for over 30 years.
+- Just For Laughs’ President Bruce Hills has been a driving force behind the world’s biggest comedy festival and most prestigious comedy brand for over 30 years.

-• Beginning his Just For Laughs career as a driver in 1986, Hills has since held countless roles within the organization, including Director of Programming, Vice-President of International Television, COO, and now President.
+- Beginning his Just For Laughs career as a driver in 1986, Hills has since held countless roles within the organization, including Director of Programming, Vice-President of International Television, COO, and now President.
 He oversees all of the company’s English business properties across global markets, focusing on growing the business in all divisions.

-• Under his helm, Just For Laughs has significantly expanded its reach by launching festivals in Montréal, Toronto, Vancouver and Sydney, Australia.
+- Under his helm, Just For Laughs has significantly expanded its reach by launching festivals in Montréal, Toronto, Vancouver and Sydney, Australia.

-• Over the past three decades, Hills has discovered and cultivated relationships with some of the industry’s most successful and influential artists, including Dave Chappelle, Kevin Hart, Trevor Noah, Wanda Sykes, Margaret Cho, Jimmy Fallon, Bill Burr, to name a few.
+- Over the past three decades, Hills has discovered and cultivated relationships with some of the industry’s most successful and influential artists, including Dave Chappelle, Kevin Hart, Trevor Noah, Wanda Sykes, Margaret Cho, Jimmy Fallon, Bill Burr, to name a few.

-• Nicholas Johnson
+Nicholas Johnson

 (Honorary Board)

-• Holds a Bachelor of Engineering degree in Operations Research and Financial Engineering from Princeton University with Minors in Computer Science, Applied Mathematics, and Statistics and Machine Learning.
+- Holds a Bachelor of Engineering degree in Operations Research and Financial Engineering from Princeton University with Minors in Computer Science, Applied Mathematics, and Statistics and Machine Learning.

-• He is currently a PhD Candidate in Operations Research at the Massachusetts Institute of Technology.
+- He is currently a PhD Candidate in Operations Research at the Massachusetts Institute of Technology.
 Nicholas is passionate about entrepreneurship, venture capital, technology policy and community engagement.

-• Founding Steering Committee Member of the Black Wealth Club
+- Founding Steering Committee Member of the Black Wealth Club

-• The Black Wealth Club (BWC) is a group of emerging Canadian black prospects focused on supporting each other and their communities in the goals of wealth generation and reinvestment in community in all its forms.
+- The Black Wealth Club (BWC) is a group of emerging Canadian black prospects focused on supporting each other and their communities in the goals of wealth generation and reinvestment in community in all its forms.

-• Leisa Lee
+Leisa Lee

 (Honorary Board)

-• Managing Partner at The Leisa Lee Group
+- Managing Partner at The Leisa Lee Group

-• The Leisa Lee Group specializes in PR/Promotions/Marketing and Events and brings a background of over 30 years of experience and a passion for the Entertainment industry to every one of its projects.
+- The Leisa Lee Group specializes in PR/Promotions/Marketing and Events and brings a background of over 30 years of experience and a passion for the Entertainment industry to every one of its projects.

-• Former Director of Communications at Just for Laughs
+- Former Director of Communications at Just for Laughs

-• Former Marketing and Booking at Donald K Donald
+- Former Marketing and Booking at Donald K Donald

-• Graduated Concordia in Communications in 1987.
+- Graduated Concordia in Communications in 1987.

-• Khem Birch
+Khem Birch

 (Honorary Board)

-• Khem Xavier Birch is a Canadian professional basketball player
+- Khem Xavier Birch is a Canadian professional basketball player

-• Plays for the Toronto Raptors of the National Basketball Association.
+- Plays for the Toronto Raptors of the National Basketball Association.

-• He played college basketball for the Pittsburgh Panthers and the UNLV Runnin’ Rebels.
+- He played college basketball for the Pittsburgh Panthers and the UNLV Runnin’ Rebels.

 MCCF Team

-• Sheri Elefant
+Sheri Elefant

 EDUCATION

-• Boston University Bachelor of Science
+- Boston University Bachelor of Science

-• University of Fredericton EMBA Social Enterprise Leadership
+- University of Fredericton EMBA Social Enterprise Leadership

 ACHIEVEMENTS

-• Martin Luther King Legacy Award
+- Martin Luther King Legacy Award

 CERTIFICATES

-• ESG Competent Boards Designation
+- ESG Competent Boards Designation

-• Harvard Business School Certificate in Governance for Non Profit Excellence
+- Harvard Business School Certificate in Governance for Non Profit Excellence

-• IDEO U Designing a Business Certificate
+- IDEO U Designing a Business Certificate

-• Lori Geddes Reid
+Lori Geddes Reid

 Lorie Geddes-Reid is a business professional who has over 20 years of experience working as part of a team in a busy office environment.
 Self-motivated and adept at managing multiple tasks and meeting tight timelines, she has had a successful career in the Import field and more recently in E-Commerce merchandising.